-Most online poker clients support some version of fast-fold games like PokerStars’ Zoom tables.
+Most online poker clients support some version of fast-fold games like PokerStars’ Zoom tables, though not at first.
 Once you fold your hand, you are instantly transported to a different table to start another one.
-This format requires a large player pool, so it’s not always running on the PA sites that have it.
+This format requires a large player pool, so it will not always be running on the PA sites that eventually will have it.

 All online poker clients offer a daily schedule of No-Limit Hold’em multi-table tournaments (MTT) with buy-ins ranging from $1 to $50.
 Some even come with prize pool guarantees.

 There’s plenty of micro- and low-stakes action daily, but the bigger buy-in MTTs are usually reserved for Sundays.
-The larger online poker operators run Sunday majors with buy-ins from $50 to $500 and guaranteed prize pools of up to $50,000.
+The high traffic PA online poker sites run Sunday majors with buy-ins from $50 to $500 and guaranteed prize pools of up to $50,000.